 Treatments

-PRP vs exosomes for hair: what to ask before you pay
+PRP vs exosomes for hair: evidence & safety

 Two injection options — what they are, safety basics, diagnosis first.